minduca/autocomplete-code-challenge/src/hello/README.md

 - It handles the dependency injection of the whole application.
 - It centralizes the settings.
 - It initializes the web services and some external dependencies
+- It loads (async) to the memory the content of the TSV database